A beautiful berry tart, easy to make but with an impressive and dramatic appearance.

 - 1 tablespoon liqueur

-CRUST If unbaked, preheat oven to 450F.
+CRUST If unbaked, preheat oven to 450F/230C.
 Arrange dough in a nine-inch tart pan with a removable bottom, pinching along rim to form a decorative edge.
-Cover with foil and weight center with pie weights or dried beans.
-Bake 15 minutes or until light brown and fully baked.
-Cool.
+Chill the tart for about 30 minutes, then gently cover the tart shell with foil and fill the shell with pie weights or dried beans or my personal favorite, sugar, since it can be reused.
+Bake the tart for about 15 minutes or until light brown and fully baked, carefully removing the foil once the tart is firm but not yet browning.
+Once fully baked, remove from the oven and let cool completely.

-FILLING Meanwhile, combine filling ingredients until smooth with an electric mixer.
-Spread evenly in the cooled crust and refrigerate until firm, about 45 minutes.
+FILLING Meanwhile, combine the filling ingredients until smooth with an electric mixer.
+Spread evenly atop the cooled crust and refrigerate until firm, about 45 minutes.

 Shop Your Pantry First